credential-handler/vc-examples/README.md

 To optionally add or update contexts in the `./contexts` directory:

 1. If you wish to include a context for a credential, create a new directory for the context in the `./contexts` directory.
-Make sure to use snake case for the directory name.
+Make sure to use kebab case for the directory name.
 It should contain a file `v1.json` that should contain the JSON-LD context definition for the credential.
 2. Please note that once a context is created, it becomes locked and cannot be